tc39/proposal-numeric-separator/README.md

 ### Octal Literal

-While there isn't much of a benefit to use numeric separators in Octal Literal, the feature is available in
+While there isn't much of a benefit, numeric separators are available in the Octal Literal productions out of conventially being generally available in non-legacy productions.
+In other words, the intent for feature is to be broad available in non-legacy numeric literal types.

 ```js
 let x = 0o1234_5670;